205 W 5th Ave

 Kittitas (pronounced 'kit-i-tass') County is located in central Washington

 State.
 It spans from the lush forested Cascade Mountains to the upper Yakima River Valley plains and

 the Columbia River.

-In addition to the display of more than 100 collector cars showcased across the grounds, the first ChillAxle presented by Kelleher Ford and sponsored by the Daily Record will offer an abundance of activities and attractions for families and children at the Kittitas Valley Event Center on Saturday June 30, 2018.
+In addition to the display of more than 100 collector cars showcased across the grounds the 2019 ChillAxle Car Show and RC Car Race will offer an abundance of activities and attractions for families and children at the Kittitas Valley Event Center on Saturday June 29, 2019.

-Featuring an array of vintage domestics and imports, and displays from local car clubs, the show will offer a special look at some special cars in our indoor venues.
-The Grand Boulevard is our outside venue providing show-goers with an historical walk-through of automotive history, with a display of the finest classic and historic vehicles from all eras.
+Featuring an array of vintage, domestics, imports, and local car clubs, this show will offer a memorable experience with some impressive classic and modern muscle cars.
+The Grand Boulevard is our picturesque outside venue providing show-goers with a historical walk-through of automotive history with this display of unique and show stopping vehicles from all eras.

-For kids of all ages, ChillAxle will supply an endless amount of fun.
-In our indoor arena we’ll set up a challenging race track where RC enthusiasts will run heats throughout the day and compete for prizes.
-There will be three racing brackets and possibly rock crawling.
-The cost to enter the races is $15 first bracket, $10 for any additional bracket per driver.
-All the race entry fees will be paid out to the winners.
-On Friday night racers will have an open track to practice and again on Saturday morning.
-We are also considering a special race just for kids under 12.
+With the help of our sponsor, Jerrol’s, our indoor Arena will be set up as a challenging race track where RC car enthusiasts can run several heats throughout the day to compete for bragging rights of the fastest RC in Kittitas County.
+There will be many racing brackets and divisions.
+The cost to enter the races will be announced soon.
+On Friday night, racers will have an open track to practice, and again on Saturday morning.
+There may also be a special race for kids under 12.
+Find more info here.